Alleviating Elderly Hunger in South Korea

 A quick economic recovery after the end of World War II and the signing of the Korean War Armistice in 1953 has mitigated growing rates of poverty and hunger in South Korea.
 Poverty, however, is a particular threat to the elderly population in South Korea, which has been aptly named the “forgotten” generation.

-According to a 2011 report by the government-funded Korea Labor Institute, 48.6 percent of the country’s elderly — individuals aged 65 and over — struggled with relative poverty.
-Relative poverty, as opposed to absolute poverty, is defined as earning 50 percent or less of the median household income.
+According to a 2011 report by the government-funded Korea Labor Institute, 48.6% of the country’s elderly — individuals aged 65 and over — struggled with relative poverty.
+Relative poverty, as opposed to absolute poverty, is defined as earning 50% or less of the median household income.

 More recently, the Organization for Economic Co-operation and Development (OECD) found that approximately half of the country’s elderly were living in poverty in 2015.
 This poverty rate has been considered the highest among the 34 nations studied by the OECD.

 Pastor Choi Seong-Won has been an organizer of a weekly mobile-kitchen for 18 years.
 He has helped to alleviate the economic hardships of the elderly homeless by providing lunches over the weekends.
 Seong-Won told CNN that the reason for this emergence of elderly poverty and hunger in South Korea “is the more than two years of serious economic crisis in Korea, along with the global economic downturn.
 Wealthy people will be fine no matter the situation, but people going through economic struggles say now is a really difficult time.”

 Other local churches in Korea have fed 300 to 500 seniors as they lined up for food.
 However, charitable meals will not solve the problem of elderly poverty and hunger in South Korea alone.